OBOS-dev/obos-strap/recipes.md

       target_prefix: The target prefix directory.
               nproc: The CPU count of the system.
      target_triplet: The target triplet.
+ bin_package_prefix: The directory in which files should be installed for binary packages
 ```
 - To access these, do ${insert_name_here}
 - To access an environment variable, do $ENV